gampel/ibm-cloud-pacemaker-plugin/README.md

 4. **Failover and Recovery**:
    Pacemaker will automatically manage failover based on your configuration, ensuring high availability of your resources.

+5. **Setup How to Test **:

+Configure two VSIs in the IBM Cloud, and make sure you have instance metadata enabled for both.
+Do the setup above.
+To test the FIP plugin please attache FIP to one of the VISs and start testing the failover To test Custom route VIP, please configure IBM Cloud Egress and Ingress custom route for the prefixes you want to redirect to the HA cluster and set one of the VSI ip as the next on ALL the routes.
+The two plugins can work together, but you must make sure that FIP and Custom route nexthop are pointing to the same VSI on startup
+For Example

+    root@eran-new-test2:~# pcs status
+    Cluster name: IBM-cluster
+    Cluster Summary:
+      * Stack: corosync
+      * Current DC: secondary (version 2.1.2-ada5c3b36e2) - partition with quorum
+      * Last updated: Mon Dec  2 18:29:57 2024
+      * Last change:  Mon Dec  2 18:19:11 2024 by root via cibadmin on primary
+      * 2 nodes configured
+      * 2 resource instances configured

+    Node List:
+      * Online: [ primary secondary ]

+    Full List of Resources:
+      * floatingIpFailover	(ocf:ibm-cloud:floatingIpFailover):	 Started secondary
+      * customRouteFailover	(ocf:ibm-cloud:customRouteFailover):	 Started secondary

+    Daemon Status:
+      corosync: active/enabled
+      pacemaker: active/enabled
+      pcsd: active/enabled

+ - **TODO **:
+ - Support Secondary ips failover
+ - Support PAR
+ - Support Using a trusted profile to call IAM-enabled services (no need for API key)
+ - Support encrypted  IBM instance metadata access

 ## Contribution